-Make in India is an Indian Government initiative to benefit 25 different sectors of economy of the country, providing readily available opportunities to the foreign investors, businessmen, and budding entrepreneurs to either finance development or establish manufacturing business in India.
+Make in India is an Indian Government initiative to benefit 25 different sectors of the economy of the country, providing readily available opportunities to the foreign investors, businessmen, and budding entrepreneurs to either finance development or establish manufacturing business in India.
 The whole initiative aims at manufacturing various products in India itself.

 I do not talk about good governance.
 I talk about effective governance.
 Effective governance, easy governance, need of the hour.

 Make In India was launched on 25th September 2014 by PM Modi in Delhi that undoubtedly acted as an exhortative initiative, which focuses on attracting foreign investments, and business establishments in the country.
 Whilst boosting the local and multinational business organisation, by focusing on facilitating the business class, Make in India holds the agenda to upgrade India into a worldwide manufacturing powerhouse, an economically independent nation.